augustobalanso/weather-app/README.md

 - Display current weather information for a specified location.
 - Retrieve weather data using the [WeatherAPI](https://www.weatherapi.com/), since APIkey is required, the API call is hidden from the client using an intermediary API located on server.
 - Since location in WeatherAPI lacks of precision, browser's geographical data is used to make another API call to [Geocode Free API](https://geocode.maps.co/)
-- 41 languages available, selection based on browser's language, default's to english if language is not found on locale.json.
+- 41 languages available, selection based on browser's language, defaults to english if browsers language is not found on locale.json.
 - Automatically detects user's location if permission is granted.

 ## Installation